Ampeak Energy: History

 In 2019, SAE acquired the Scottish hydro developer Green Highland Renewables.

 In 2020, it created a subsidiary Atlantis Operations Japan, which will build a tidal turbine between the southern Japanese islands of Hisaka and Naru islands for Kyuden Mirai Energy.
 The 500 kW AR500 turbine was built at the Nigg Energy Park, and shipped to Japan for installation.
 The turbine was reported to have produced 10 MWh of energy in the first days of operation in early February 2021.
 The turbine was decommissioned in December 2023, and will be upgraded in Japan for redeployment in 2025.

 Also in 2020, SAE announced plans to develop a 160 MW Wyre tidal barrage on the River Wyre.
 This would be in conjunction with Natural Energy Wyre Limited, who started developing the project in 2015.
 It is proposed the barrage would span the river between Fleetwood and Knott End, and would generate 90 MW of electricity.

 In October 2022, there was a management buyout of the Advanced Tidal Engineering and Services (ATES) division, along with the associated IP and staff, forming a new company called Proteus Marine Renewables.
 SAE remains a minority shareholder in the new company, with a 21% stake.
 Proteus Marine will continue to supply turbines to SAE, for MeyGen and other projects.

 SAE developed proposals for a 300 MW battery energy storage system in the north of Scotland, to be located approximately 2 mi from the Castle of Mey, which was bought and restored by the late Queen Elizabeth The Queen Mother.
 The scheme was opposed by councillors from Highland, citing impact on the Castle of Mey and local tourism including the North Coast 500 route.

 On 21 August 2025, the company name was changed from SIMEC Atlantis Energy Limited to Ampeak Energy Limited.

 In partnership with EDF Energy, Ampeak Energy is developing the AW1 Battery Energy Storage System at Uskmouth power station.
 Originally rated at 120 MW/240 MWh, it is being expanded to 480 MWh capacity in 2025.

 Operations

-Atlantis has commercial and project development teams based in Edinburgh.
+Ampeak has commercial and project development teams based in Edinburgh.
 Through its subsidiaries, the company is developing the 6 MW Meygen tidal turbine array in Pentland Firth, Scotland.

 In the cooperation with the China Shipbuilding Industry Corporation and the China Three Gorges Corporation, it helped to design the 500-kilowatt tidal-stream turbine which was installed between Putuoshan and Huludao islands in the Zhoushan archipelago, China.

 It had an operations base located at Nigg Energy Park in Invergordon and the turbine and engineering services division was located in Bristol.
 In Japan, it supplied the 500-kilowatt tidal-stream turbine which was between Hisaka and Naru.
 In France, SIMEC Atlantis Energy held a 49% stake in Normandie Hydroliennes, the marine energy development company which is developing 12 MW tidal power project in Raz Blanchard.
 All of these were transferred to Proteus Marine in October 2022.